jimkang/vat/README.md

 - Install [Node 10 or later](https://nodejs.org/).
 - From the root directory of the project (the same one this README file is in), run this command: `npm i`
+- You'll need an instance of [word2vec-google-news-api](https://github.com/jimkang/word2vec-google-news-api) running on either your computer or on a server.
 - Then, run `make run`.
 It should then say something like `Your application is ready~!
 Local: http://0.0.0.0:7000`
   - On Windows, you may not have `make`.
 In that case, you can run `npm run dev`.
   - Go to `http://0.0.0.0:7000` (or `http://localhost:7000`) in your browser.
 The web app will be running there.